pullpreview/action/README.md

 # PullPreview

-A GitHub Action that starts live environments for your pull requests.
+A GitHub Action that starts live environments for your pull requests and branches.

 ## Spin environments in one click